discordjs/guide/guide/creating-your-bot/event-handling.md

 ## Reading event files

 Next, let's write the code for dynamically retrieving all the event files in the `events` folder.
-We'll be taking a similar approach to our [command handler](/creating-your-bot/command-handling.md).
+We'll be taking a similar approach to our [command handler](/creating-your-bot/command-handling.md) and placing the code below in our `index.js`.

 `fs.readdirSync().filter()` returns an array of all the file names in the given directory and filters for only `.js` files, i.e. `['ready.js', 'interactionCreate.js']`.